juanxramirez/Conservation_potential_of_the_matrix/README.md

 - Iterative coverage matching to reach target hotspot area
 - Contiguity filtering (minimum area = 10 km²)

-Users can reproduce each hotspot definition by adjusting the **USER INPUTS** section at the top of the script.

 ## Data
 This repository includes the species richness rasters required to run `hotspot_template.py`.